DorusvdLinden/3D-Models-for-Pinball/README.md

 # VUKCover3DPrint
 VUK Cover 3D Print

-First Upload
-  to do:
+To do:
-    * Remove errors
+    * Top textures
-    * Add insert holes